 The easiest way to find a dump point in Australia is to use Wikicamps, which not only allows you to find great camp sites quickly and easily, but will show you where you can shower, fill water tanks and find a dump point.

 You can spend a fair bit of time looking for dump points, and a good rule of thumb is never to drive past one with a toilet that has some waste in it.

-How do you use a dump point?
+How to use a dump point

 If you’ve never used a dump point before, don’t feel concerned.
 They are really easy to use, and you’ll be done and dusted in no time.

 Firstly, find the dump point, and arrive.
 If there’s a que, which there often is, take your turn and wait.
 Don’t push in, and upset others.

 Once its your turn, wheel or carry your cassette up to the dump point and open the blue lid.
 Unscrew your lid, and put it well and truly away from the dump point.
 Don’t hold onto it, or keep it near the dump point as you wouldn’t be the first person to lose your cap down the dump point!